richard17a/atmosentry/README.md

 # atmosentry

 atmosentry is a numerical integrator that simulates the atmospheric entry of comets.
 For full description of the numerical model see [this article](https://).
 Key details are described below, focussing primarily on free model parameters.
-If you use this model in any

 ## Setup

 - Clone the Github repository
 - Navigate to the project directory (/atmosentry)
+- Important: Ensure you are using a Python version between 3.8-3.10
 - Install required packages
     - pip3 install -r requirements.txt
 - Install the package